UU-Human-Evolution/1MB335/Lab1.md

 ---

-### Step 3.3 Transfer the Unzipped Files to the server (via the gateway - Solander) using `scp`
+### Step 3.3 Transfer the Unzipped Files to the server using `scp`

-After unzipping the files locally, transfer them from the local machine to your Solander server profile.
+After unzipping the files locally, we want to transfer them from the local machine to your server profile via the gateway Solander.

 ## There are two methods to specify the destination directory on the server:

 ### Method A: using an **absolute path** or ### Method B: using `.` to represent the **current directory**.

 #### 3.3.1 **Method A: Using an Absolute Path to the directory you want to copy into**

+Using the absolute paths when copying stuff means it doesn't matter where you are standing in that moment, the files will go where your command instructs them to go.

 Replace `<your-username>` with your actual username on the server.